mhmoudmhmed/myread_book_app/README.md

 # Udacity Project : My Read Book App

+#Overview
+MyRead Book app uses udacity api to get the user books in three shelves.
+When trying to add a book you can route to /search and search for a book, the API responds with an array of books if one of these books is already in the user shelves it's status in the select is the same.
+The app allows the user to select and categorize books they have read by adding a new book to one of his three shelves .

+#Specification
+Each shelf corresponds to one of the following:
+-Currently Reading
+-Want to Read
+-Have Read

+The app also lets you search for books and add them to one of the three category shelves.
+The app allows you to move books between shelves.

+#Table Of Content

+#npm install
+to install the necessary dependencies of the project

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).